-During the financial year 15/16 the Council’s Pay Ratio was 7.74.
-This calculation is based on the highest paid employee’s taxable earnings in 2015 -16, divided by the workforce median taxable earnings in 2015-16.
+During the financial year 16/17 the Council’s Pay Ratio was 7.44.
+This calculation is based on the highest paid employee’s taxable earnings in 2016 -17, divided by the workforce (those employed over the full year) median taxable earnings in 2016-17.
 The Council aims to ensure that the pay multiple do not exceed 10.

 Senior management structure chart [pdf document] (In line with Council requirements to publish an organisational chart of the top three levels).

 The Council’s main officer decision-making body is known as the Chief Officers’ Executive (COE).
 COE works alongside and for the councillors elected to run the Council’s key public services and is responsible for:

 - managerial leadership and direction of the Council

 - providing the formal response to Cabinet policy direction and the development of corporate policy and initiatives for Cabinet consideration

 - co-ordinating and commissioning council-wide activity, planning and programme management

 - Director of Economic Growth - Ian Williams